 Cinnamon, spice, and all the fall feels are baked up together in this moist, healthy Apple Bread made with fresh apples and applesauce.

-This recipe originally was from my friend Elisabeth’s mom, and I’ve been baking it every fall for the last 10+ years.
+- A Tried-and-True Recipe.
+This apple bread recipe was originally from my friend Elisabeth’s mom, and I’ve been baking it every fall for the last 10+ years.
+It’s one of my favorite ways to put my annual apple picking bounty to use!

 5 Star Review